Docs » Uptime Tests for port and HTTP » Set up an Uptime test

 An Uptime test lets you make a request to a specified URL or port address and monitor its response time and response code.
 Uptime tests record three metrics from each run: response time, DNS time, and time to first byte.

 Decide whether you want to set up an HTTP Uptime test or Port Uptime test, and then follow the steps below to set up your test.
-To learn more about the types of Uptime tests, see Use an Uptime Test to test port or HTTP uptime.
+To learn more about the types of Uptime tests, see Uptime Tests for port and HTTP.

 Note

 If the site or application you are monitoring uses allow lists or block lists for visitors or an analytics tool to measure traffic, check that it is configured to accommodate traffic from Splunk Synthetic Monitoring.
-See Configure your site to accommodate synthetic tests for instructions.
+See Get your site ready to run synthetic tests for instructions.

 Configure an HTTP Uptime test ๐Ÿ”—